PostHog/posthog.com/contents/tutorials/react-charts.md

  - product analytics
 ---

-React Charts is a popular visualization and charting library for React.
+[React Charts](https://react-charts.tanstack.com/) is a popular visualization and charting library for React.
 It provides a simplified set of performant charts to use with analytics data from PostHog.

-To provide examples of what you can do with it, we create a basic Next.js app, set it up to get data from PostHog's query API, and visualize it with React Charts.
+To provide examples of what you can do with it, we create a basic Next.js app, set it up to fetch data from [PostHog's query API](/docs/api/query), and visualize it with React Charts.

 > **Don't want to do all the work of querying and visualizing?** You can always share or embed insights, dashboards, and more.
 See [sharing docs](/docs/product-analytics/sharing) for more.